XSCE/xsce/docs/XSCE-Installation.md

 * /Share
 * /PirateShare

 will appear under the /content URL when it is plugged into a USB port on the server.
-See [link] for more details.
+See https://github.com/XSCE/xsce/tree/master/roles/usb-lib for more details.